kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/installation/_index.md

 ## Installing Kosli CLI

-This guide shows you how to install the Kosli CLI.
-Kosli CLI can be installed from package managers or pre-built binaries.
+Kosli CLI can be installed from package managers, by Curling pre-built binaries, or by running inside a Docker container.
+We recommend using a Docker container for the tutorials.
 {{< tabs "installKosli" >}}

 {{< tab "Homebrew" >}}